 Vertebrates have six pairs of arterial arches in the embryonic stage, and the third, fourth and sixth pairs of arterial arches are important for the formation of human blood vessels[5-7].
 During the embryonic period, under normal development, degeneration and atrophy occur between the tail of the arterial arch and the right subclavian artery, and finally the arterial arch sends out three main blood vessels, namely the brachiocephalic trunk, left common carotid artery and left subclavian artery, from right to left[8,9].
 When degenerative disruption occurs between the right common carotid artery and right subclavian artery, the aberrant right subclavian artery is formed[10].
 The present case had a bilateral common carotid artery with aberrant right subclavian artery, which is a rare developmental deformity.
-This variation is caused by changes in the degenerative site of the fourth arterial arch during embryonic development, which leads to vascular malformations when the developmental process is blocked or mutation occurs[11].
+This variation is caused by changes in the degenerative site of the fourth arterial arch during embryonic development, which leads to vascular malformations when the developmental process is blocked or mutation occurred[11].

-The aberrant right subclavian artery may be located in the posterior esophageal pathway (80%–84%), or between the trachea and esophagus (12.7%–15%), or in the anterior tracheal pathway (4.2%–5%)[12].
+The aberrant right subclavian artery may be located in the posterior esophageal pathway (80%–84%), between the trachea and esophagus (12.7%–15%) or in the anterior tracheal pathway (4.2%–5%)[12].
 This anatomical variation is usually asymptomatic and therefore difficult to detect and does not require treatment.
 When blood vessels form an incomplete ring around them, they can compress the trachea and esophagus.
 Patients with dysphagia, dyspnea, chronic cough and other symptoms need surgical treatment[12,13].
 Or as in this case, although there was no dysphagia, the right upper limb numbness and weakness and other symptoms also required surgical intervention, so it was necessary to reconstruct the continuity of the subclavian artery.
 In terms of differential diagnosis, it is easy to be confused with thoracic outlet syndrome in terms of symptoms alone, so detailed physical examination and vascular examination may help to distinguish the condition.